Daniel-KM/StandardFlossPhysicalRTAPlugin/README.md

 The supported version of the ILS-DI standard is release 1.1 of December 8, 2008.

+This is a beta release.
+All described features work in a virtual environment.
+It is currently been tested on a live system.

 Limits of an open source plugin for a proprietary software
 ----------------------------------------------------------